New Hampshire court upholds rejection of Northern Pass plan

-The New Hampshire Supreme Court on Friday upheld a state committee’s rejection of a proposal to bring a hydropower transmission line from Canada to markets in southern New England, possibly dealing a fatal blow to a plan that has raised concerns among communities and environmentalists that it would harm the region’s tourism industry and hurt property values.
+The New Hampshire Supreme Court upheld a state committee’s rejection of a proposal to bring a hydropower transmission line from Canada to markets in southern New England, possibly dealing a fatal blow Friday to a plan that has raised concerns among communities and environmentalists that it would harm the region’s tourism industry and hurt property values.

 The court rejected the argument of the utility behind the Northern Pass project that the Site Evaluation Committee never considered all the evidence, as required by law, or the possible ways the company could mitigate opponents’ concerns.
 The energy company, Eversource, wanted the court to remand the case back to the committee for reconsideration following its decision last year to reject the application.